Distributionally Robust Reinforcement Learning with Human Feedback: Introduction

 \subsection{Related Work}

 The closest to our work is the work by \citet{FEZA+24}, who consider robust policy optimization over a class of target reward models for RLHF.
-However, it is unclear how to choose such a target class of reward models. \citet{HLBL+24} consider robustness in preference model, however, their formulation consider a specific type of perturbation ($\calP(y^+ \succ y^-|x) = \sigma((r(x,y^+) - r(x,y^-))/\tau)$) and does not consider perturbation in the prompt distribution.
-Similarly, \cite{wu2024towards} study distributionally robust version of DPO, but they only consider robustness to the presence of erroneous data pairs in preference rankings.
-Concurrent to our work, \citet{xu2025distributionally} considered distributionally-robust version of DPO, and proposed tractable algorithms under Wasserstein and KL-uncertainty sets.
+However, it is unclear how to choose such a target class of reward models.
+Similarly, \citet{YLL+24} consider Bayesian Ensembles to model the uncertainty set of reward functions.
+Concurrent to our work, \citet{xu2025distributionally} has considered distributionally-robust version of DPO, and proposed tractable algorithms under Wasserstein and KL-uncertainty sets.
 Compared to their setting, we consider TV-distance based uncertainty sets, and consider distributionally robust version of both DPO and RLHF (i.e. reward estimation and policy optimization).

-Prior work has also considered other types of robustness in RLHF. \citet{CKN24} assumes that the labels are flipped with probability $\varepsilon$ and derives a robust version of direct preference optimization (DPO) to handle this situation. \citet{MNKS+24} assumes that an $\varepsilon$-fraction of the offline preference dataset is corrupted and considers a data corruption robust variant of RLHF. \citet{bukharin2025robust} also consider the design of RLHF under corrupted human feedback, however they model corruption as a perturbation of the Bradley-Terry model that generates the preferences.
+Prior work has also considered other types of robustness in RLHF. \citet{HLBL+24} consider robustness in preference model, and assumes a specific type of perturbation ($\calP(y^+ \succ y^-|x) = \sigma((r(x,y^+) - r(x,y^-))/\tau)$).
+Similarly, \cite{wu2024towards} study distributionally robust version of DPO, but they only consider robustness to the presence of erroneous data pairs in preference rankings. \citet{CKN24} assumes that the labels are flipped with probability $\varepsilon$ and derives a robust version of direct preference optimization (DPO) to handle this situation. \citet{MNKS+24} assumes that an $\varepsilon$-fraction of the offline preference dataset is corrupted and considers a data corruption robust variant of RLHF. \citet{bukharin2025robust} also consider the design of RLHF under corrupted human feedback, however they model corruption as a perturbation of the Bradley-Terry model that generates the preferences.
+Finally, \citet{RHC+24} has adopted the notion of group robustness in RLHF.